-CMLRE has a prominent international presence, being the Indian node of the International Bio-geographic Information System (IndOBIS) and Census of Marine Life (CoML).
-The main objective under these programmes are to record the Marine biodiversity, which are essential in the present scenario of climate change to address the predicted regime shifts and biodiversity losses.
-AS part of this, significant effect is being undertaken to document the resources available in the Indian Ocean through CoML and IndOBIS as regional initiatives towards this objectives.
+CMLRE has a prominent international presence, being the Indian node of the International Ocean Biodiversity Information System (IndOBIS) and Census of Marine Life (CoML).
+The main objective under these programs are to record the Marine biodiversity, which are essential in the present scenario of climate change to address the predicted regime shifts and biodiversity losses.
+AS part of this, significant effect is being undertaken to document the resources available in the Indian Ocean through CoML and IndOBIS as regional initiatives towards these objectives.

 India is a member to the Committee for the Conservation of Antarctic Marine Living Resources (CCAMLR), which are the statutory bodies looking into the marine biodiversity and its conservation, established by the Antarctic Treaty Consultative Party (ATCP) in 1982 with its headquarters at Hobart, Australia.
 The prime objectives of CCAMLR are the conservation of living resources of Antarctica while permitting sustainable levels of exploitation of resources.
 India is a Member of CCAMLR and the CMLRE represents the Ministry in the CCAMLR related activities.